ddemaree/demaree-next/blog/posts/2019-02-20-pms-dont-dictate-solutions.md

 title: Good PMs Don't Dictate Solutions
 slug: no-more-handoffs
 date: 2019-02-20
+description: Product managers are not mini-CEOs, and we aren't designers either — so stop throwing things over the wall
 ---

-# Good PMs Don't Dictate Solutions
+<h1 class="title">Good PMs Don't Dictate Solutions</h1>
 <p class="subtitle">Product managers are not mini-CEOs, and we aren't designers either — so stop throwing things over the wall</p>

 I'm a product manager, and I often think about how on earth to explain my job.
 PM-ing defies simple explanation, because it's the union of a mixed bag of concerns and skills, and because there are a number of pernicious myths surrounding the job that confuse (or worse) more than clarify.
 [PMs who are much more experienced and accomplished than I am have this same problem.](https://qz.com/work/1346948/what-is-a-product-manager-job/)

 This tweet exchange between Brad and Mike got me thinking about one of the most pernicious myths about my job—the "mini-CEO" myth:

-<blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">I can&#39;t tell you how many teams I&#39;ve worked with where designers shovel work onto devs with the expectation devs will just build things as-is (nevermind if styles are inconsistent with existing work).
+<blockquote class="twitter-tweet" data-align="center" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">I can&#39;t tell you how many teams I&#39;ve worked with where designers shovel work onto devs with the expectation devs will just build things as-is (nevermind if styles are inconsistent with existing work).
 Tools like Zeplin exacerbate this problem.
 It&#39;s critical for devs to be equals.</p>&mdash; Brad Frost (@brad_frost) <a href="https://twitter.com/brad_frost/status/1027931365940097024?ref_src=twsrc%5Etfw">August 10, 2018</a></blockquote>
-<blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">In some places *ahem* PMs dictate solutions to designers with the expectation designers will design them as-is, and only when the design is “finished” does engineering get involved. 🤦‍♂️</p>&mdash; Mike Aparicio (@peruvianidol) <a href="https://twitter.com/peruvianidol/status/1028005104153178113?ref_src=twsrc%5Etfw">August 10, 2018</a></blockquote>
+<blockquote class="twitter-tweet" data-align="center" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">In some places *ahem* PMs dictate solutions to designers with the expectation designers will design them as-is, and only when the design is “finished” does engineering get involved. 🤦‍♂️</p>&mdash; Mike Aparicio (@peruvianidol) <a href="https://twitter.com/peruvianidol/status/1028005104153178113?ref_src=twsrc%5Etfw">August 10, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 This definitely happens, sadly.
 And not only is it a poor way for PMs to do their jobs, IMHO, part of a good PM's job should be to ensure that dead hand-offs (a.k.a. "throwing things over the wall") never happen at any point in your team's process.